eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/data-bindings.md

 #### CONSTRUCTION OF A SINGLE DATA BINDING

 Each data binding consists of 3 lines in the config file.
 The first line defines a unique mapping ID (arbitrarily selectable).
 The second line lists one or more RDF triplets (target).
-The third line is a SQL statement on the relational data source.
+The third line is, for example, a SQL statement on the relational data source.

 A simple example: